young170/Microprocessor_Application/notes/Introduction_to_the_ARM_Instruction_Set.md

 Using offsets utilize the register ordering (done by the processor) better, and can handle discontinuous registers.<br>
 First, because the registers are saved in order (R1 -> R15) the offset grows at a constant direction.
 This heavily simplifies the complexity of using offsets to address.<br>
 Second, one can imagine there could be cases where the registers are listed in a discontinuous fashion (e.g. {R1, R3, R4, R6}).
 This amplifies the usage of offsets.<br>

+### Loading Constants
+The ARM instruction architecture doesn't support constants of 32 bits because the instruction format itself is 32 bits long.<br>
+Uses a total 3 methods:
+1. Use the barrel shifter to create the desired 32 bit constant (requires the least amount of cycles)
+2. Use `MOV` or `MVN` to store constants in memory.
+Then use the registers with the constant values
+3. Use PC-relative addressing to use constants

 ## Semaphore
 * mutex on pre-ARMv6 using `SWP`: [Linus Torvalds](https://lore.kernel.org/all/Pine.LNX.4.64.0512172150260.26663@localhost.localdomain/)